 Mass media publishers such as Wirecutter, Future Publishing, Ziff Davis, and Meredith Publishing, also 'owned' Prime Day early with their reviews and product-specific recommendation and lists.
 The curated-content and reviews approach - much of which focused on electronics and home goods - was effective at converting shoppers.
 Compared to the same period last year, conversion rates for content publishers increased 92% YOY (the highest rate of increase among all publisher types for the Prime Day period).
 Across the Prime Day promotional period, sales revenue from content publishers in the CJ network grew 106% YOY.

-Pre-Holiday Performance Shows High Growth
+Pre-Peak Performance Shows High Growth

 In the CJ network, a strong driver of the early season growth was Singles’ Day on November 11 which achieved 52% YOY growth in sales, primarily with beauty, food & drink, and accessories products.
 In addition, weekend sales were unusually strong in mid-November, increasing 44% YOY in both the second and third weekends of the month.